-This course is part of the sequence focusing on research design and methodology.
 This course focuses on developing the abilities to make scholarly arguments, critique existing research studies, and design research studies.
 The primary outcome of the course is writing a research proposal, including a scholarly review of the literature and methodology, on a topic of interest.
-The focus of 701B will be quantitative research methods and the focus of 701C will be qualitative research methods.

-Pre-requisites: PSY-701A.
-Clinical PhD students also need: PSY-RSS02 requisites.
+Pre-requisites: PSY-701A

-Co-requisites: Clinical PhD students: PSY-RSS21 and PSY-RSS27 are required as pre or co-
+Co-requisites: Clinical PhD only: PSY-RSS02 , PSY-RSS04 and PSY-RSS27 are all highly recommended as a pre- or co-requisite.

-- 1. Be able to apply basic research design principles and strategies showing understanding of epistemological assumptions of the research methodology. - 2.
-Be able to develop a scholarly argument with empirical implications. - 3.
-Be able to design and write a research proposal. - 4.
-Discuss at least two approaches to collecting and analyzing data with either quantitative or qualitative data. - 5.
-Demonstrate sensitivity to ethical, cultural, and individual differences as reflected in research questions and research design.
+- 1. Demonstrate how epistemological values and methodological research assumptions apply to qualitative research designs and analytical procedures. - 2.
+Develop a written scholarly argument with empirical implications. - 3.
+Design and write a research proposal. - 4.
+Discuss at least two approaches to collecting, interrogating, interpreting qualitative data. - 5.
+Demonstrate sensitivity to cultural and individual differences as reflected in research questions and research design.